byQuesters/MacOS-EFI-Surface-Laptop-Go/README.md

 # macOS Sequoia on Microsoft Surface Laptop Go (M1943)

-Este repositorio contiene la configuración de **OpenCore** necesaria para ejecutar macOS Sequoia en la Microsoft Surface Laptop Go (Modelo 1943).
-Esta EFI está optimizada para ofrecer una experiencia cercana a una MacBook real.
+This repository contains the OpenCore configuration required to run macOS Sequoia on the Microsoft Surface Laptop Go (Model 1943).
+This EFI is optimized to deliver a near-MacBook-like experience, with a focus on the stability of Continuity and Widgets services.

 ---

-## 💻 Especificaciones de Hardware
+## 💻 Hardware Specifications
 | Componente | Detalle |
 | :--- | :--- |
 | **CPU** | Intel Core i5-1035G1 (Ice Lake) |